llhamidovll/flask-happy-burger/README.md

 ## Introduction

-HappyBurger ist a Flask-bases web application.
+HungryBurger ist a Flask-bases web application.
 Users can register, log in, order burgers, examine order history, and manage payment methods on the Flask-based HuppyBurger Website.
 Users can engage with the application's user-friendly and intuitive UI.

 ## Getting Started